jimwa0/pch/README.md

   qrs <queue> [options]

 Options:
-  -d, --dictate             Dictates the order which pieces are sorted (e.g. "TIOJLSZ") (default: "knewjade" or "TIJLSZO") -upper, --uppercase       Converts all pieces into uppercase letters.
+  -o, --order               Dictates the order which pieces are sorted (e.g. "TJLIOSZ"). (default: "knewjade" or "TIJLSZO") -upper, --uppercase       Converts all pieces into uppercase letters.
   -lower, --lowercase       Converts all pieces into lowercase letters.
   -u, --unique              Removes duplicate pieces from the output.